 Well-meaning advice is abundant when it comes to saving energy.
-Statements like "switch off the lights when you leave the room" or "don't take the elevator if it's just for one floor" are well-meant.
+Statements like "switch off the lights when you leave the room" or "don't take the elevator if it's just for one floor" are easy.
 Changing one's behavior, on the other hand, is very hard as we all know.
 Wouldn't it be nice then to know, which changes in habit actually make a real difference?

 That is where What is Watt comes in, one step before the well-meaning advice.
 The project lets people see for themselves, which change in habit truly makes a difference.
 It, therefore, doesn't just save power but also willpower.